samthebest/dump/BasicSecurity.md

 ## 3 Alternative Authentication Systems (like finger id)

 All these new fancy techniques like finger recognition or voice recognition can be convenient for many use cases, but are not as secure as good passwords.
-The more complex the technique of authenticating the higher the probability it will contain a flaw or exploit either now, or in the future.
-A password guarantees mathematically a certain level of security.

-Always use the simplest possible thing that works, because that thing will work most predicably and for the longest amount of time.

 Nevertheless as an _additional_ form of authentication they are highly recommended for protecting digital value (see Section 2 & 1.2.1)